alloba/book-of-hours-notes/places/Church Tower.md

 ## Description
 Church Tower

-The bells in this tower  rang every Sunday, even in Solomon Husher's time, until Thirza Blake finally cancelled services so she could save money by sacking the priest.
+The bells in this tower rang every Sunday, even in Solomon Husher's time, until [[world-at-large/Thirza Blake|Thirza Blake]] finally cancelled services so she could save money by sacking the priest.
 This brought a deputation of angry locals from Brancrug Village, where there was a fearful superstition that when the bells of Brancrug fell silent, the bells of Ys would be heard.